Drug and Alcohol Usage in a Vehicular Homicide or Involuntary Manslaughter Case Will Substantially Escalate the Penalties

 Interviewer: Could you go into how drugs and alcohol usage change the course of these types of cases?

-If alcohol and/or drugs are deemed to be the cause of the accident, it is a severity level 4 offense, which is more serious than the severity level 5 offense.
-It is a presumptive prison offense, meaning that the presumed disposition is prison.
+If alcohol and/or drugs are deemed to be the cause of the accident, that factor elevates Involuntary Manslaughter to a Severity Level 4 Offense, which is more serious than the Severity Level 5 Offense.
+The Severity Level 4 charge is a presumptive prison offense, meaning that the presumed disposition is prison.
 In order for the judge to grant probation, the judge must find both substantial and compelling factors to justify a contracted probation if someone is in fact convicted of this offence.

 A Conviction Can Entail 38 to 172 Months in Prison